LieutenantLark/blix/README.md

 # Blix — [Demo](https://voormann.github.io/blix)
-Simple particle system built in Canvas 2D that's easy to use and customize.
-The main focus was performance with batch rendering, minimal color state changes with a predefined palette, object pooling with separate pools for the explosions and particles, efficient sorting and simplifying the particles' shape as they get smaller.
+Simple particle system built for Canvas 2D that's easy to use and customize.
+The main focus is performance with batch rendering, minimal color state changes with a predefined palette, object pooling with separate pools for explosions and particles to reduce garbage collection hits, efficient object sorting, and simplifying the particles' shape as they shrink.

 ### Basic setup